 What do I need to bring?

-- All original or certified copies of certificates of academic qualifications which you have listed on your UCAS application plus a photocopied set which the university will keep .
+- The original (or certified copy) of certificates for all relevant qualifications listed on your UCAS form plus a photocopied set which the University will keep.
 Any originals will be returned to you at interview.

-- Useful to bring pen and paper in case need to note anything down.
+- It is useful to bring pen and paper in case you need to note anything down.

 What will happen on the day?

-There will be a group exercise and individual interview.
+There will be a group exercise and an individual interview.
 The individual interview will normally be with a midwifery tutor and a midwife from one of the local Trusts.
-You will normally have the opportunity to meet current midwifery students to ask about their experience of the midwifery course.
-You will be required to complete a self-declaration form disclosing any previous and/or pending involvement with the police
+You may also have the opportunity to meet current midwifery students to ask about their experience of the midwifery course.
+You will be required to complete a self-declaration form disclosing any previous and/or pending involvement with the police.

 What are we looking for?

-We expect interviewees to demonstrate a depth of understanding about the midwifery profession, the role of the midwife and how midwives can help to meet women's needs; this may be enhanced through reading professional sources and having some work experience within midwifery or a closely related area; having a clear understanding of the course is also very important.
-We are also looking for excellent communication skills, the ability to be empathetic; to be able to work well with others as well as independently.
+We expect interviewees to demonstrate a depth of understanding about the midwifery profession, the role of the midwife and how midwives can help to meet women's needs.
+This may be enhanced through reading professional sources and having some work experience within midwifery or a closely related area.
+Having a clear understanding of the course is also very important.
+We are also looking for excellent communication skills, the ability to be empathetic and work as part of a team as well as independently.